-- Identify the company, protagonist, year, industry, and the decision point or issue discussed in the case. - Recommendations: Propose a course of action and explain why.
+- Identify the company, protagonist, year, industry, and the decision point or issue discussed in the case. - Recommendations: Propose a course of action and explain why you are recommending it.

 Learning to prepare and discuss a case is a process.
 These are the three key things that I would like you to focus on and get better at as we progress through the cases: